 HOW MUCH TIME SHOULD I ALLOW TO RESURFACE THE ICE?

-To resurface the ice, allow at least 8 minutes and 3-5 minutes to let the ice dry.
+Allow at least 8 minutes to resurface the ice and 3-5 minutes to let the ice dry.
 Drive the ice resurfacer machine slowly, especially in the corners.

 If your ice looks wavy your blade might not be sharp enough.
 Another reason could be that your ice is too hard.
 This means it’s running too cold and needs to be set warmer.